zakuArbor/blog/_posts/programming/2023-06-19-avro-fluentbit-header.md

 ---

 A tale of a clueless programmer trying to figure out how to use Fluent Bit's "built-in" support to send messages serialized/encoded in Avro, a compact binary format that has types.
-Spoilers, turns out it wasn't me being crazy.

 Lately, I have been investigating various serialization formats such as protobuf, MsgPack, and Avro to see their performance in regards to:
 * serialization time